Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

 While that is correct but what is the cost?
 Unicorn creates more worker by process forking, each process would require their own memory space.
 An average Rails application would be around 200MB per process so if you need to be able to handle 100 concurrent request then you will need at least `100 * 200MB` or memory available which is `20GB` of `RAM` just to handle 100 concurrent request within 1 second.

 Well that sounds expensive to run but it scales I guess, no choice but to fork the cash over to the cloud provider.
-Well no so fast, Unicorn isn't the only Rack application server available, we have also Puma.
+Well not so fast, Unicorn isn't the only Rack application server available, we have also Puma.

 ## Rails With Puma